Skip to content

 Supplemental Insurance

-If you’re injured or become ill, the right Aflac plan can provide you with a lump-sum payment to help pay for your related expenses and you have the flexibility and financial freedom to use the money however you choose.
+If you’re injured or become ill, a supplemental plan like Accident Insurance or Critical Illness Insurance can provide you with a lump-sum payment to help pay for your related expenses.

 Open a Health Savings Account